polardegausser/gdambic-rvs19-spa-dz-02/README.md

 - use F1 to show/hide help, stats & settings screen
 - everything else is explained in help window
+- You may want to play with values in Settings.h and recompile to see the results (setting smaller cell size = more cells)

 ## Standalone use (important)